collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 </td><td>

-### Safety Checklist
+### Safety

-You might want to go to the Settings area of a repo and click the Branches tab
+My second recommendation is that if you have the authority, go into a repo’s Settings, click the Branches tab
-* Protect branch the main branch so it can’t be deleted (for example, your master branch)
+* Protect the main branch so it can’t be deleted (for example, your master branch)
-* Enable required reviews of pull requests, for example, a review has to be done before a pull request can be merged

 </td></tr>

 <tr><td width="30%">